openbaton/docs/docs/vim-plugin.md

 ## Write your Vim plugin

-The Vim plugin is splitted into two classes
+The Vim plugin is a simple class extending one abstract class and using a Starter utility

-1. Implementation of **VimDriver**
-2. The **Starter Class** that contain the main function for bootstrapping the Vim plugin

 #### Type of Vim Instance
 OpenBaton provides a specific class for handling the **openstack** type or the **test** type thus these two types are supported.
 For all the other types a generic class will handle the communication between the NFVO and your plugin.

-### 1. Implement VimDriver
+### Implement VimDriver

-The *VimDriver* is an bastract class that contains tha basic functionalities that a Vim Instance has to provide.
+The *VimDriver* is an abastract class that contains tha basic functionalities that a Vim Instance has to provide.

 _**NOTE**_: If you want to implement a Monitoring plugin, then you need to implement the Abstract Class _MonitoringPlugin_